Suffolk Downs station: Station design

 Suffolk Downs station is located at the east end of the Orient Heights neighborhood in East Boston.
 The defunct Suffolk Downs racetrack is to the north, and Belle Isle Marsh Reservation to the south and east.
 The surface-level station has two side platforms serving the two tracks of the Blue Line.

 The dominant architectural form of the station is the symmetrical footbridge structure designed by architect Eduardo Lozano.
 The structure has a hierarchy of three materials: "neutral" concrete supports the footbridge and provides shelter for passengers, warmer brick covers exterior faces and some interior walls, and the blue-painted steel footbridge "echoes the metallic technology of the railroad".
 The bridge is divided into separate paid and unpaid corridors; both halves have ramps (but no elevators) for accessibility, while the paid half also has stairs to the platforms.

 The station was designed as a "transparent fortress", as the MBTA's primary design consideration was security.
 Open forms provide cover for passengers, but allow the single station agent or a police officer outside to surveil the whole station.
 The architect called it "a proxy for a building".
 The design was inspired by medieval fortified churches, with battered walls to discourage climbing and iron palisades to separate paid and unpaid areas.
 The brick arches were partially medieval in design – and partially just the architect's preference.

 The station has entrances from Bennington Street and Walley Street.
-Due to low ridership, there are only faregates on the Walley Street (inbound) side; the outbound side only has a high exit turnstile.
+Due to low ridership, there are only fare gates on the Walley Street (inbound) side; the outbound side only has a high exit turnstile.
 Passengers must use the unpaid portion of the footbridge to enter from Bennington Street, and the paid portion to reach the outbound platform.
 A 108-space parking lot is located on the Bennington Street side north of the entrance.